-The third paragraph under the investment consideration entitled "If LIBOR, EURIBOR or any other benchmark is discontinued, the Underlying Interest Rate may be changed" under the heading "2.
-Investment considerations associated with certain rates" in the "INVESTMENT CONSIDERATIONS" section on page 69 of the Base Prospectus is deleted and replaced with the following:
+The third paragraph under the investment consideration entitled "If LIBOR, EURIBOR or any other benchmark is discontinued, the applicable floating rate of interest or Underlying Interest Rate may be changed" under the heading "2.
+Investment considerations associated with certain interest rates" in the "INVESTMENT CONSIDERATIONS" section on page 84 of the Base Prospectus is deleted and replaced with the following:

 "The conditions also provide for other fallbacks, such as consulting reference banks for rate quotations, which may not be possible if the reference banks decline to provide such quotations for a sustained period of time (or at all).
-If the relevant screen page for the reference rate is not available or it is not possible to obtain quotations, then the Calculation Agent will determine the relevant rate for the affected Securities at the relevant time acting in good faith and in a commercially reasonable manner.
+If the relevant screen page for the reference rate is not available or it is not possible to obtain quotations then the Calculation Agent will determine the relevant rate of interest for the affected Securities at the relevant time acting in good faith and in a commercially reasonable manner.
 The replacement rate may be different to the original rate and this may negatively affect the value of the Securities."